T. J. Clark (art historian): Life and work

 Clark's works have taken art history in a new direction, away from traditional preoccupations with style and iconography.
 His books regard modern paintings as expressions of sociopolitical conditions in modern life.

 In 1988 he joined the faculty at the University of California, Berkeley, where he held the George C. and Helen N. Pardee Chair as Professor of Modern Art until his retirement.

 In 1991 Clark was awarded the College Art Association's Distinguished Teaching of Art History Award.
 Notable students include Thomas E. Crow, Michael Kimmelman, John O'Brian and Jonathan Weinberg.

 As a member of Retort, a Bay Area-based collective of radical intellectuals, he co-authored the book Afflicted Powers: Capital and Spectacle in a New Age of War, published by Verso Books in 2005.

 In 2005 Clark received a Mellon Foundation Distinguished Achievement Award.
 In 2006 he received an honorary degree from the Courtauld Institute of Art.
 In 2007, he was elected to the American Philosophical Society.
 He and his wife Anne Wagner, who also taught art history at Berkeley, retired in 2010 and moved to London.
 He continues to be active as a guest lecturer, author, and now as a poet.
 His book Picasso and Truth: From Cubism to Guernica is based on his Mellon Lectures in Fine Art delivered in spring 2009.
 His most recent book is If These Apples Should Fall: Cézanne and the Present (2022).

 In 2020, he delivered the Gifford Lectures on Heaven on Earth: Painting and the Life to Come at the University of Glasgow.

 Critique of Clark

 In "World Upside Down," Belgian social theorist Daniel Zamora critiques Clark's late affirmation of Cold War liberal interpretive politics in his 2024 collection On Breugel.
 Clark in his 80s maintains the fatalistic Counter-Enlightenment postwar consensus that bridged emancipatory liberalism and socialism back to Antienlightenment inequality, proscribing democratic progress to most nations.
-Clark thus interprets the sixteenth-century work of Bruegel as prefiguring the Cold War romantic virtue of confining "no future" leftists to mocking the left's past progressive Enlightenment pretenses, and to immediate survival, constraining their attentions to the tasks of living day to day.
+Clark thus interprets the sixteenth-century work of Bruegel as prefiguring the Cold War romantic virtue of "no future" leftists confined to mocking the left's past progressive Enlightenment pretenses, and to immediate survival, thereby constraining their attentions to the tasks of day to day life.
 Zamora suggests rather that Breugel rejected psychologism and that his work does not invite alienation, condescension, and dissolution into pure culture, which Zamora identifies as preoccupations of the Austro-Hungarian emigre left.